sonomastatelogo.gif (8160 bytes)

 Gary Patterson, Head Coach TCU

-Tim Walsh, Head Coach Portland State
+Tim Walsh, Head Coach at Cal Poly SLO

-Walsh was hired at PSU in 1993 after lifting Sonoma State from the cellar to the championship of the California Collegiate Athletic Association.
+Before SLO...
+Walsh was hired by Portland State in 1993 after lifting Sonoma State from the cellar to the championship of the California Collegiate Athletic Association.
 A win over Portland State the previous season helped solidify his resume, but it was Walsh's personality and campus-wide respect that proved to be major factors.
 Without a winning season in seven years, Walsh led Sonoma State to a 27-14 record in four years.
 In 1991, Sonoma State was 9-2, ending UC Davis’ 20-year reign as Northern California Athletic Conference champion.
 In 1992, Sonoma State finished 7-3, a record that included a 37-27 win over Portland State.
 That team finished eighth in NCAA II passing, sixth in passing efficiency, and 22nd in scoring.
 In 1990 and 1991, the Cossacks led the nation in rushing defense.
 Sonoma State was first in total defense in 1990 and third in 1991.
 The ’91 team was also 13th in pass offense.
 In his last two seasons at Sonoma State, the Cossacks set 63 team and individual offensive records, including passing yards, total offense, and points.
 Walsh was defensive coordinator at Santa Clara for one year and offensive coordinator for two years at Sonoma State before being promoted to head coach.

 Dan Hawkins, Head Coach Colorado